CHARLESTON – SPRING 2015 SUMMIT

 A Mansion & Moo Shu

 Simply step next door from the American Theater for a fabulous Moo Shu lunch from Chef Nico Romo of FISH Restaurant with kate spade new york tabletop décor provided by Lifeguard Press.
-The historic William Aiken House and its stunning garden are the backdrop for a leisurely lunch featuring the fashions of Escapada Living.
+The historic William Aiken House and its stunning garden are the backdrop for a leisurely lunch while enjoying good conversation and catch-ups.
 Sip cocktails and enjoy sweets under the tent designed by event designer Tara Guérard in the courtyard before and after lunch.

 Shop, Sip & Socialize

-Bloggers Chassity Evans of Look Linger Love and Hanna Seabrook of Gadabout give you a look at some of Charleston’s best boutiques – from artists’ wares to interiors, fashion to estate jewels.
-Grab your passport and let them take you on a King Street treasure hunt complete with festive cocktails and plenty of good conversation.
+House Account and bloggers Chassity Evans of Look Linger Love and Hanna Seabrook of Gadabout give you a look at some of Charleston’s best boutiques – from fashion (Hampden Clothing) to estate jewels (Croghan’s Jewel Box).
+Let them take you on a King Street treasure hunt complete with festive cocktails and plenty of good conversation.

 TSC SUMMIT 2015 04.29.15 - 05.1.15Tickets on Sale CHARLESTON, SC SIGN UP NOW